UC Master Gardeners, Santa Clara County, CA

 Field Trip 1: Lessons in the Garden

-First we introduce the students to the garden, then they rotate through the four interactive stations described below.
+First we introduce the students to the garden, then they rotate through three interactive stations.
 We conclude by reviewing the key concepts and lesson objectives in a question and response format.
-Time required: approximately 3 hours.

-Using pumpkins or sunflowers, students learn about the plant life cycle from seed back to seed.
-In the spring, students have the opportunity to plant a sunflower in our garden as well as one to take home.
-In the fall, students visit our Three Sisters Garden and get to choose a pumpkin, squash, or gourd to take home.
+Students learn about the plant life cycle from seed back to seed.
+The students visit our Three Sisters Garden and get to choose a pumpkin, squash, or gourd to take home.

 Students learn about beneficial garden critters and how to define garden pests.
 To reinforce the lesson, they sort photos of garden critters into beneficial and pest categories.
-They use bug sucker jars to collect insects in the garden for examination.
 We also explain what integrated pest management means and show them seven ways to get rid of pests without using chemicals.
+The students participate in a scavenger hunt looking for the beneficials and pests that they learned about

 Field Trip 2: Vermicomposting for Kids